 Place the potato cubes in the syrup and reduce the heat to low.

 Cook the sweet potatoes over low heat, stirring occasionally, for about 15 minutes or until sweet potatoes are well glazed and candied.

 How to Cook Sweet Potatoes

-Microwave: Scrub the sweet potatoes and pierce them in several places.
-Place them on a microwave-safe plate and microwave at 100 percent power for about 4 minutes, or just until fork tender but still quite firm.
-Put them in cold water and let stand until cool enough to handle.
+- Scrub the sweet potatoes and pierce them in several places.
+Place them on a microwave-safe plate and microwave at 100 percent power for about 5 minutes per potato.
+If you're cooking all of them together, you need more time.
+For 4 medium potatoes and depending on the power of your microwave, you might want to start with 10 to 12 minutes, check for firmness, and add a minute or two if needed.
+Once cooked, place them in cold water and let stand until cool enough to handle.
+Peel and cube.

-Add 1 cup of toasted pecan halves to the syrup with the sweet potatoes.
+- Add 1 cup of toasted pecan halves, roasted cashews, roasted pinenuts, or walnut halves to the syrup before adding the sweet potatoes.